ska-telescope/developer.skatelescope.org/src/development/orchestration-guidelines.rst

 readinessProbe/livenessProbe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Readiness probes are used by the scheduler to determine whether the container is in a state ready to serve requests.
+Liveness probes are used by the scheduler to determine whether the container continues to be in a healthy state for serving requests.
 Where possible, ``livenessProbe`` and ``readinessProbe`` should be specified.
 This is automatically used to calculate whether a ``Pod`` is available and healthy and whether it should be load balanced in a ``Service``.
 These features can play an important role in the continuity of service when clusters are auto-healed, workloads are shifted from node to node, or during rolling updates to deployments.

 The following shows the registered probes and their status for the :ref:`sidecar container in the examples above  <patterns-and-lifecycle-hooks-examples>`: